SpaceWorksCo/guides/Use-MMTools.md

 10. Start the coins you'd like to use:

+    KMD, VRSC, WSB, and SOULJA are auto enabled.

     `./electrum SPACE` - to start Spacecoin.

-    `./electrum KMD` - to start Komodo.

     ![Electrum](/images/mmtools_10.png)